HITECHCRIME/HC_SG223_Circles/README.md

 salt it out
 sort it out, damn you father of rituals

+let's say
+say you want this say you want it then it's done

 get to the crib all wrong <----- change this one?) get to the crib all wrong yeah